 Legal Framework

-1.3.1 The Recast of the First Railway Package (Directive 2012/34/EC) was finalised in November 2012, and was implemented by the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016.
-Amongst other things, the Regulations set out the requirement for a Network Statement, and the information to be included.
+1.3.1 Access to HS1 is principally governed by The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (as amended)

 1.3.2 The other legislation that relates to HS1 includes the Channel Tunnel Rail Link Act 1996, the Channel Tunnel Rail Link (Supplementary Provisions) Act 2008, parts of the Railways Acts of 1993 and 2005, the Railways and Transport Safety Act 2003 and a range of secondary legislation.

-1.3.3 The Secretary of State has established a charging framework under the Rail Regulations 2016.
+1.3.3 The Secretary of State has established a charging framework in the Concession Agreement in accordance with the Rail Regulations 2016.
 The Infrastructure Manager is obliged to set its charges for use of HS1 by reference to this charging framework.

 1.3.4 The Office of Rail and Road ("ORR") is obliged by the Rail Regulations 2016 to exercise its functions under or by virtue of the Concession Agreement in order to ensure that the Infrastructure Manager is provided with incentives to reduce the cost of provision of infrastructure and the level of access charges.
 The ORR's functions in this regard include conducting: